In a Hurry?

 With a little patience and experimentation, pretty much anyone could be making music or beats with these three applications in a relatively short space of time.
 To sum up, you don't need a doctorate in ST transform and Quantile normalization to make music with any of these superb free apps, so go to it and enjoy.

-Good place to find free VST plugins and other useful free apps:
+Good places to find free VST plugins and other useful free tools:

 Useful resources for music makers: